Imperal Docs

 Imperal's marketplace works on a tier system.
 Each developer is in one of four tiers; the tier controls your revenue split, app cap, payout access, and rate limits.
 Higher tier = more money per call + bigger ceiling.

 TL;DR — your default is explorer (70/30 split, no payout).
-To unlock 80/20 + payouts you pay an annual tier subscription in tokens.
+To unlock 80/20 + payouts you pay an annual tier subscription in credits.
 Renews each year; if you stop paying, you drop back to explorer (existing earnings stay in your balance).

 The four tiers